 The A/E shall provide project specific drawings and specifications that define a code compliant fire sprinkler system.
 Performance criteria do not meet this intent.
-Construction documents shall indicate that changes to the design during construction shall be considered substitutions in accord with Section 26 of the General Conditions for the Construction Contract.
-Changes shall be documented by Change Order and shall be submitted to the Code Official (DEB) for review.
-The A/E shall confirm that the fire sprinkler system(s) is (are) complete functional and code compliant.
-Fire and Smoke Dampers
+Construction documents shall indicate that changes to the design during construction

 Drawings shall provide the following minimum information to demonstrate compliance with the requirements of the code: